-The best robot games on PC are:
+Here are the best robot games on PC:

-Into The Breach
+Into the Breach

-Another tactical, turn-based game from 2017, Into the Breach manages to represent the full scale of robot-on-monstrous-insect conflict in a small and time-efficient package.
-The game borrows elements from the roguelike genre and makes each attempt to beat the story its own disparate run.
-You can earn mech upgrades between battles, and also get to choose one pilot to keep with you between runs, which adds a bit of permanence to the experience.
+Another tactical, turn-based strategy game from 2017, Into the Breach manages to represent the full scale of robot-on-monstrous-insect conflict in a small and time-efficient package.
+The game borrows elements from the roguelike genre and makes each attempt to beat the story its disparate run.
+You can earn mech upgrades between battles and also get to choose one pilot to keep with you between runs, which adds a bit of permanence to the experience.